wusui/llama_slobber/applications/README.md

 Scan through the files in match_data.
 Look for patterns of won-loss-tie numbers that repeat.
 Save the ones with the smallest cycle and return a dictionary indexed by player, where each entry is a season number and the cycle length.
 Only the shortest ones are returned.
+Results are stored in generated_html/cycle_data.html

 ***